Lorentz Invariance Violation and Generalized Uncertainty Principle: Abstract

 \section{Abstract}

-Recent approaches for quantum gravity are conjectured to give predictions for a minimum measurable length, a maximum observable momentum and an essential generalization for the Heisenberg uncertainty principle (GUP).
-The latter is based on a momentum-dependent modification in the standard dispersion relation and leads to Lorentz invariance violation (LIV).
-The main features of the controversial OPERA measurements on the faster-than-light muon neutrino anomaly are used to calculate the time of flight delays $\Delta t$ and the relative change $\Delta v$ in the speed of neutrino in dependence on the redshift $z$.
-The results are compared with the OPERA measurements.
-We find that the measurements are too large to be interpreted as LIV.
-Depending on the rest mass, the propagation of high-energy muon neutrino can be superluminal.
-The comparison with the ultra high energy cosmic rays seems to reveals an essential ingredient of the approach combining string theory, loop quantum gravity, black hole physics and doubly spacial relativity and the one assuming a pertubative departure from exact Lorentz invariance.
+There are several theoretical indications that the quantum gravity approaches may have predictions for a minimal measurable length, and a maximal observable momentum and throughout a generalization for Heisenberg uncertainty principle.
+The generalized uncertainty principle (GUP) is based on a momentum-dependent modification in the standard dispersion relation which is conjectured to violate the principle of Lorentz invariance.
+From the resulting Hamiltonian, the velocity and time of flight of relativistic distant particles at Planck energy can be derived.
+A first comparison is made with recent observations for Hubble parameter in redshift-dependence in early-type galaxies.
+We find that LIV has two types of contributions to the time of flight delay $\Delta t$ comparable with that observations.
+Although the wrong OPERA measurement on faster-than-light muon neutrino anomaly, $\Delta t$, and the relative change in the speed of muon neutrino $\Delta v$ in dependence on redshift $z$ turn to be wrong, we utilize its main features to estimate $\Delta v$.
+Accordingly, the results could not be interpreted as LIV.
+A third comparison is made with the ultra high-energy cosmic rays (UHECR).
+It is found that an essential ingredient of the approach combining string theory, loop quantum gravity, black hole physics and doubly spacial relativity and the one assuming a perturbative departure from exact Lorentz invariance.
+Fixing the sensitivity factor and its energy dependence are essential inputs for a reliable confronting of our calculations to UHECR.
+The sensitivity factor is related to the special time of flight delay and the time structure of the signal.
+Furthermore, the upper and lower bounds to the parameter, $\alpha$ that characterizes the generalized uncertainly principle, have to be fixed in related physical systems such as the gamma rays bursts.

 \keywords{Quantum gravity, Lorentz invariance, Gamma rays astronomical observations}